 Various other tests may be suggested to determine how severely a person is affected.
 They may be repeated at intervals to monitor the progression of the disease.
 Tests may include:

 - Lung function tests to look at how well the lungs work.
 Spirometry is the most common of the lung function tests.
 It measures the amount (volume) and/or speed (flow) of air that can be inhaled and exhaled.
-See separate leaflet called Spirometry for more details.
+See the separate leaflet called Spirometry for more details.

 - Chest X-ray - emphysema produces typical changes on chest X-ray.